-Battle Creek Academy is not responsible for the conduct or injury of students who arrive on campus during hours when staff are not expected to be available, including: weekends and before 7:30 a.m. and after 4:30 p.m. on weekdays.
+Battle Creek Academy is not responsible for the conduct or injury of students who arrive on campus during hours when staff are not expected to be available, including: weekends and before 7:30 a.m. and after 3:30 p.m.
+Monday-Thursday and before 7:30 a.m. and after 1:45 p.m.

 Parents are expected to supervise elementary students who are not active participants in after-school and weekend events.